Pharmaceutical Affairs Act

 Article 62

-The prescriptions, books as required under the provisions of Articles 59 through 60 shall be kept for at least a period of five (5) years.
+The prescriptions and books, as required under the provisions of Articles 59 through 60, shall be kept for at least a period of five (5) years.

 Article 63